Provincial Variations in Healthcare Coverage

 Each province has different rules about healthcare coverage for immigrants:

-Ontario: Three-month waiting period for most newcomers, but some exceptions apply.
+Ontario: Three-month waiting period for most newcomers, but some exceptions apply for refugees and certain categories.

-Alberta: Coverage available for temporary workers with valid work permits.
+Alberta: Coverage available for temporary workers with valid work permits and their families.

-Quebec: Has its own immigration programs and healthcare policies.
+Quebec: Has its own immigration programs and healthcare policies that may differ from other provinces.

 Check with your provincial health authority for specific requirements in your area.